The B2B Positioning System: How clear positioning unlocks growth, pipeline, and team alignment

 Mario Schäfter Gründer und Geschäftsführer von Nima Labs.

-Mario Schafer
+Mario Schaefer